sandhiya1912/Ei_Excercises/README.md

 - `Content` – Represents the video, shorts, photo uploaded to a channel.
 - `Subscriber` – Observer that receives notifications when new content is uploaded.
 - `User` – Represents a subscriber entity.
-- `Channel` – Subject interface that defines subscription management.
+- `Channel` – Youtube channel interface that defines subscription management.
-- `YouTubeChannel` – Concrete subject, manages subscribers and notifies them about updates.
+- `YouTubeChannel` – Concrete youtube channel, manages subscribers and notifies them about updates.
-- `YouTubeMain` – Main class to demonstrate the observer workflow.
+- `YouTubeMain` – Main class to demonstrate the observer pattern.

 ### 2. Strategy Pattern  - Notification System